dart-lang/site-www/src/_tutorials/server/cmdline.md

  2. In the directory that contains the file you just created, run the program:

     ```terminal
-    $ dart run helloworld.dart
+    $ dart run hello_world.dart
     Hello, World!
     ```

-The Dart VM supports many options.
+The Dart tool supports many commands and options.
-Use `dart --help` to see commonly used options.
+Use `dart --help` to see commonly used commands and options.
 Use `dart --verbose` to see all options.

 ## Overview of the dcat app code